Sonic Boom (TV series): Home media

+United Kingdom, France, and Brazil

-In the UK in 2016, Universal Pictures Home Entertainment released 4 13-episode volumes of the series, all combining the first season.
-"The Sidekick" was released in the UK on February 8.
-"Hedgehog Day" was released on May 30.
-"Mayor Knuckles" was released in the UK on July 25 and the last volume "No Robots Allowed" was released in the UK on October 10.
-The first two volumes were released in Brazil in 2017.
+Throughout 2016, the UK and French branches of Universal Pictures Home Entertainment released four 13-episode volumes of the series which all make up the first season.
+They were also released for digital download.
+Universal later released the first two volumes in Brazil in 2017.

+United States

+Streaming

-On May 22, 2016, the entire first season was made available to stream on Hulu in the United States, under a deal with Sega and OuiDo!
+On May 22, 2016, the first season was available to stream on Hulu in the United States, under a deal with Sega and OuiDo!
 Productions.
-The series was later made available for streaming on Netflix outside of the US as of December 23, 2016.
+The series was later made available for streaming on Netflix outside of the United States as of December 23, 2016.
 The second season of the show was added to Hulu on November 19, 2017.
+As of January 31, 2023, Netflix has both seasons available in the US.
+The series is also available on Tubi.

+Home media

-The launch edition of the game Sonic Boom: Fire & Ice for the Nintendo 3DS included a Sonic Boom DVD with 3 Episodes from Season 1.
+The launch edition of the game Sonic Boom: Fire & Ice for the Nintendo 3DS included a Sonic Boom DVD with 3 episodes from season 1.

-On March 12, 2019, a DVD titled "Sonic Boom: Here Comes The Boom!" was released in the US by NCircle Entertainment featuring 8 episodes from Season 1.

-On June 4, 2019, a DVD titled "Sonic Boom: Go Team Sonic!" was released in the US by NCircle Entertainment featuring 8 episodes from Season 1 and a bonus episode from Season 2.

-On October 1, 2019, a DVD titled "Sonic Boom: Season 1, Volume 1" was released in the US as both a standard DVD only release as well as a limited edition action figure + DVD release with a Sonic the Hedgehog action figure and a Dr. Eggman action figure by NCircle Entertainment a collection of 26 episodes of the first season.

-On February 4, 2020, NCircle Entertainment released “Sonic Boom: Season 1, Volume 2”, a collection with the remaining 26 episodes of the first season as both a standard DVD only release as well as a limited edition action figure + DVD release with a Miles "Tails" Prower action figure and a Knuckles the Echidna action figure.
-The episode “Fire in a Crowded Workshop” uses Spanish audio instead of English.
-Customers had to reach out to NCircle Entertainment to get the fixed issue.

-On September 1, 2020, NCircle released a fifth DVD, “Sonic Boom: Robot Uprising”, featuring mostly Season 2 episodes.

-Sonic Boom: The Complete First Season was released on Blu-ray by NCircle Entertainment on May 4, 2021.

-Sonic Boom: Season 2 Volume 1 was released on DVD as both a standard DVD only release, as well as a limited edition with a Sonic backpack clip by NCircle Entertainment, on May 4, 2021.

-Sonic Boom: Season 2 Volume 2 was released on DVD as a standard DVD only release by NCircle Entertainment on September 21, 2021.
+NCircle Entertainment released various DVDs of the show.
+The first regular DVD of the series titled "Sonic Boom: Here Comes The Boom!" was released in the US on March 12, 2019 featuring 8 episodes from Season 1.
+Another DVD titled "Sonic Boom: Go Team Sonic!" was released on June 4, 2019 in the US featuring 8 episodes from Season 1 and a bonus episode from Season 2.
+"Sonic Boom: Season 1, Volume 1" was released on October 1, 2019 in the US as both a standard DVD only release as well as a limited edition action figure + DVD release with a Sonic the Hedgehog action figure and a Dr. Eggman action figure by NCircle Entertainment a collection of 26 episodes of the first season.
+They also released "Sonic Boom: Season 1, Volume 2", a collection with the remaining 26 episodes of the first season as both a standard DVD-only release as well as a limited edition action figure + DVD release with a Miles "Tails" Prower action figure and a Knuckles the Echidna action figure on February 4, 2020.
+In the release, an episode titled "Fire in a Crowded Workshop" has a Spanish audio, other than the English audio, but customers had to reach out to NCircle Entertainment to get the fixed issue (this would later be fixed on the complete season 1 Blu-ray).
+On September 1, 2020, it released a fifth DVD, "Sonic Boom: Robot Uprising", featuring mostly Season 2 episodes.
+Sonic Boom: Season 2 Volume 1 was released on DVD as both a standard DVD-only release, as well as a limited edition with a Sonic backpack clip, on May 4, 2021, while Sonic Boom: Season 2 Volume 2 was released on DVD as a standard DVD only release by NCircle Entertainment on September 21, 2021.

-Sonic Boom: The Complete Second Season was released on Blu-ray by NCircle Entertainment on September 21, 2021.

-Sonic Boom: The Complete Series was released on Blu-ray on March 8, 2022.
+Both seasons of Sonic Boom were released on Blu-ray between May 4, 2021 and September 21, 2021, respectively.
+The Complete Series was also released on March 8, 2022 as well.
+This also includes a steelbook of the Blu-ray.

-On January 31, 2023, Netflix released both seasons in the US.